 We love having children with us – that does mean that there is a certain amount of background noise.
-We have a crèche for the 0 to 4's and God Rocks Café Groups for the 5 to 14s.
-The Pattern of Sunday Services
+We have an all-age service on the second Sunday of the month at 10.30 am.
+We have JAM club (Jesus and Me)

 What if I want a quieter Service?

-Our 8.30 a.m. and 6:00 p.m. services generally have less people and are quieter (and more reflective).
+Our 8.30 a.m. and 6:00 p.m. services generally have fewer people and are quieter (and more reflective).

 What if I need the loo?

-We have a toilet at the back of church - so it is easy to get to discreetly, even during the services.
-You may feel more comfortable leaving or entering your pew during one of the hymns or songs. (also see the Disabled Access FAQs.)
+We have a toilet at the back of the church and hall - so it is easy to get to discreetly, even during the services.
+You may feel more comfortable leaving or entering your pew or chair during one of the hymns or songs. (also see the Disabled Access FAQs.)

 I like it here - how can I get involved?